Role: Asylum Lawyer

 ELIL was inspired by belief in the fundamental importance of upholding the rule of law, protecting human rights and ensuring meaningful access to legal assistance.
 We believe that every asylum seeker should be able to receive free legal assistance, from an independent lawyer experienced in asylum law, before their asylum interview.

 Our main activity is the provision of one-on-one legal consultations to prepare asylum seekers for their asylum interview.
-We also help reunite families by assisting with family reunification applications under the Dublin Regulation.
-In addition, we provide three group legal information sessions in Moria each month.
-We have also recently prepared a legal information leaflet in collaboration with Oxfam and the Greek Council for Refugees, which was translated into 10 languages – 13,000 copies of this leaflet are currently being distributed to asylum seekers on Lesvos.
+We also help reunite families by assisting with family reunification applications under the Dublin Regulation and assist unaccompanied minors (interview preparation, family reunification and age assessment).
+In addition, we provide regular group legal information sessions and have recently prepared a legal information leaflet in collaboration with Oxfam and the Greek Council for Refugees, which was translated into 10 languages and distributed through 13,000 copies.

 We operate from an office in the Olive Grove, next to Moria camp, which enables asylum seekers to freely access our services and guarantees us direct access to those we assist.
 All assistance is provided in our three dedicated consultation rooms in our office in the Olive Grove, to ensure that privacy and confidentiality are preserved.
-We also operate in the detention centre within Moria.
+We also operate in the detention centre within Moria and Kare Tepe.

 Our team is a mix between permanent staff and shorter-term volunteers.
-Our core staff are two full-time Greek asylum lawyers (one as legal coordinator), a legally-trained coordinator, a project manager and Arabic and Farsi interpreters.
+Our core staff are four full-time Greek asylum lawyers (one as legal coordinator), a legally-trained coordinator, a project manager, a project officer and Arabic and Farsi interpreters.
 Our team also includes up to six volunteer European asylum lawyers and two volunteer legal assistants.

-The start date for this role is November 2019.
+The start date for this role is mid-April 2020.
 We offer a competitive salary, details of which are available on request.

 The role reports to the Legal Coordinator.
 The role is based in Lesvos, Greece.